-Making a difference – one bottle at a time
+Sustainability Efforts Make a difference – One Bottle at a Time

 At Plastic Bank, every bottle collected and recycled in our ecosystem represents a step toward our mission of enlivening a wasteless world.
 This is why we report the impact made by our Social Recycling movement not just through the kilograms of plastic waste we collect, but also in the equivalent number of plastic bottles.